mtimani/Crypto-Trading-Simulator/README.md

 * If the current price is greater than the EMA with the lesser specified window AND if the EMA with the lesser window is greater than the EMA with the greater window => buy crypto (with consideration of max_losses and max_gains)
 * If the current price is lower than the EMA with the lesser specified window AND if the EMA with the lesser window is lower than the EMA with the greater window => sell crypto (with consideration of max_losses and max_gains)

+### Strategy 4
+* Await MACD and MACD curves crossover
+* If the current price is lower than the EMA with the lesser specified window AND if the EMA with the lesser window is lower than the EMA with the greater window => buy crypto (with consideration of max_losses and max_gains)
+* If the current price is greater than the EMA with the lesser specified window AND if the EMA with the lesser window is greater than the EMA with the greater window => sell crypto (with consideration of max_losses and max_gains)

+### Strategy 5
+* Await MACD and MACD curves crossover
+* If the current price is lower than the EMA with the lesser specified window AND if the EMA with the lesser window is greater than the EMA with the greater window => buy crypto (with consideration of max_losses and max_gains)
+* If the current price is greater than the EMA with the lesser specified window AND if the EMA with the lesser window is lower than the EMA with the greater window => sell crypto (with consideration of max_losses and max_gains)

 ## Installation
 ```
 sudo pip3 install -r requirements.txt